GALSYNC GLOBAL ADDRESS LIST SYNCHRONIZATION

 Once your connectors are created, you must configure them for GALSync.

-Go to GALSync > Configuration, select your connector.
+Go to GALSync > Configuration, and select your connector.

 3.2.1.
 Pulling Options

 Select if you wish to enable the following options:

 You can apply simple filtering based on a mail-enabled security group.